UkonnRa/express-ui-test/packages/doc/docs/design/use-cases.md

 @startuml
 start

-:Call findAll function, with size = 1;
+:Call findPage function, with size = 1;
 if (Result size == 0) then (yes)
   :return null;
 else